xentu/xentu-engine/README.md

 If you want a working engine, see the [master branch](https://github.com/xentu/xentu-engine/tree/master).

-For the next Alpha (v0.0.2), I am rebuilding Xentu so that it can use more modern tech, add support for other scripting languages (Python, Golang, JavaScript), and include support for other projects I have like the Sutori dialog engine.
+For the next Alpha (v0.0.2), I am rebuilding Xentu so that it can use more modern tech, add support for other scripting languages (Python, JavaScript), and include support for other projects I have like the Sutori dialog engine.
 This track will also add support for emscripten so that we finally get browser support.

 Project brief:
 - Use meson/ninja instead of CMake. [done]
 - Fix, port & update vfspp so that xentu has a real virtual file system. [done]
-- Make the engine more abstraction orientated allowing for parts to be swapped.
+- Make the engine more abstraction orientated allowing for parts to be swapped. [done]
-- Add core functionality to support embedded languages.
+- Add core functionality to support embedded languages. [done]
 - Add SDL compatibility.

 ## Building